Summary: Peeling back a layer and finding the courage to look at what's underneath.

 "She clearly drinks excessively," he cautioned, not knowing what his point was to begin with.
 "But drinking in moderation isn't so bad."

 Was he really facilitating the consumption of alcohol to a young person?
 He was, and quite effective at that, if her quick agreement and the inquiry that followed after, regarding as to where they should go, was any measure of it.

 "That wasn't really an invitation," he amended.
 "I have important stuff to do."

 "Like what?
 Observing bird droppings?"
 She grinned at him teasingly, and Kakashi didn't really mind at that point, only relieved that she was finally zipping up her flak jacket.

 "Come on sensei, it might be fun.
 I'll even treat you again if you like."

-She shook her head amusingly, "A prideful cheapskate?
+She shook her head amusingly.
+"A prideful cheapskate?
 You're something else."

 It was a Saturday, a real one in so long since she had asked for a day off that actually fell on a weekend.
-Sakura had taken the longest shower, and stared at her reflection in her mirror while drying herself; her damp hair was bundled together with a small towel, while her two hands clung to a larger one wrapped around her body.
+Sakura had taken the longest shower and then stared at her reflection in her mirror while drying herself; her damp hair was bundled together with a small towel, while her two hands clung to a larger one wrapped around her body.